intel-iot-devkit/how-to-code-samples/README.md

 # Fire Alarm

-...
+Description here...

-This fire alarm requires the following components from the Grove Starter Kit Plus:
+The "smart" fire alarm requires the following components from the Grove Starter Kit Plus:

 1. Intel Edison with Arduino breakout board
-2. Grove Touch Sensor
+2. Grove Temperature Sensor
 3. Grove Buzzer
-4. RGB LCD Display
+4. RGB LCD display

 ## How It Works

-This "smart" doorbell will do the following when the Grove Touch Sensor is pressed:
+This "smart" fire alarm will monitor the ambient temperature with the Temperature Sensor.

-- Make a noise with the buzzer
+If the temperature gets above a certain threshold (set to 28 degrees for this example) it sound an alarm through the buzzer and display components.

-- Display a message on the LCD Display
+In the case of a file alarm, if configured it will also optionally send a SMS to a specified number through Twilio.

-- Optionally, store the total number of doorbell rings using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.
+In additiona, you can optionally store the fire alarm stats using the "Intel IoT Example Datastore" running on your own server, such as a Microsoft Azure or IBM Bluemix account.

 ## How To Setup